 The deer slaughter levy was first introduced 1 July 1992.
 Deer that are slaughtered at an abattoir for human consumption will attract the deer slaughter levy.
-The Rural Industries Research and Development Corporation and the National Residue Survey (NRS) is responsible for the expenditure of the deer slaughter levy.
+The Rural Industries Research and Development Corporation, now trading as AgriFutures Australia, and the National Residue Survey (NRS) are responsible for the expenditure of the deer slaughter levy.

 Deer slaughter levy rates